 Program and Venue

 The sold out “tea party” concert was held at dusk in Belgrade Botanical Garden, and I was happy to attend.
 The weather was perfect, and chairs were arranged in an intimate, almost magical setting in front of a small stage near the arboretum greenhouse.
-Muzikon Chamber Orchestra opened the concert with Serenade for Strings by Russian composer Pyotr Ilyich Tchaikovsky, followed by famous Argentine composer Astor Piazzolla’s Four Seasons of Buenos Aires, performed with guest soloist Milenković.
+Muzikon Chamber Orchestra opened the concert with Serenade for Strings by Russian composer Pyotr Ilyich Tchaikovsky, followed by famous Argentine composer Astor Piazzolla’s Four Seasons of Buenos Aires, performed with Milenković.

 I became aware of Piazzolla during a May 2015 visit to Buenos Aires, where tango is a way of life.
 His Seasons is a lively take on Vivaldi’s Four Seasons, a composition that fascinates many composers.
 Milenkovićh’s portrayal of Piazzolla’s composition was brilliant!

 As one of the “foremost violinists of his generation,” recounting Milenković’s impressive career and accomplishments would take a long time, and fill many blog posts!
 He’s performed for presidents and dignitaries, and appeared at the world’s most celebrated venues with renowned conductors and philharmonic orchestras.
 He teaches, records, and is artistic director for concert halls and music festivals worldwide.